 YouTube is the second largest search engine.
-With 5 billion video views each day this is one of those marketing channels you wish you started using sooner.
+With one billion hours of videos on YouTube this is one of those marketing channels you wish you started using sooner.
 The average mobile user spends 40 minutes watching YouTube videos showing a high level of engagement.
 How to video searches keep climbing up.
 Creating tutorials is one of the most popular types of videos you can create.

 Example: Luxy Hair, a Shopify merchant, grew quickly because of their YouTube channel which has over 3 million subscribers.
 Their channel features hair tutorials featuring their hair extensions without over-selling it.
 In their description section, they include a link back to their website so that people watching their video can buy their extensions easily.
 They create stunning YouTube thumbnails with beautiful hairstyles to encourage click through.
 Pay close attention to how they name each video.
 They don’t use clickbait headlines but use language that would still encourage people to watch to learn more.

 - Create a YouTube Channel: To have a YouTube account you will need a Google account.
 This is because YouTube is a Google company.
 If you have a Google account go to youtube.com and click “sign in” in the upper right-hand corner.
 This will lead you to the same Google sign-in page as your Gmail account.

 - Upload a Profile Photo: Adding a profile picture helps people to find you on YouTube.
 If you are an influencer a high quality headshot will suffice but if you are a brand your logo or recent artwork is great to add as your profile and cover images.

 - Add Links for Traffic: Your YouTube channel can be a great source of traffic to your website so be sure to add links to your website and social media profiles so your customers can easily find as much information about you as possible.